The following are excerpts that were taken from my handwritten journals from 2003.

-I wrote in my journal non-stop, jagged entry after jagged entry.
+I wrote in my journal non-stop on the flight, jagged entry after jagged entry.
 I barely slept because I didn’t want to miss a thing.
 On each connecting flight, I met people who asked where I was heading.

 I was terrified and had to keep pinching myself to keep it real.